Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Dynamic Mode Decomposition of the simulated flow

-Practically, the size of coefficients \(\gls{kcoeff}\) will slightly change depending on the choice of the time step.
+Practically, the size of coefficients \(\gls{kcoeff}\) will change depending on the choice of the time step.
 Since all modes were normalized to the unit \(\ell^{2}\) norm, any decaying modes will be assigned relatively higher coefficients when \(n'=0\) is chosen while the growing modes will be assigned relatively higher coefficients when \(n' \gg 0\).
-For steady-state data, we should expect that the relative importance of modes does not change, therefore we can choose \(\gls{kcoeff}\) that minimizes the total error across all snapshots
+For steady-state data, we should expect that the relative importance of modes does not change, therefore we calculate \(\gls{kcoeff}\) that minimizes the total error across all snapshots

-This equation can be converted to a plain algebraic linear system through the use of a tensor product of eigenmode and eigenvalue matrices.
-Solving \eqref{eq:computing-b} for all \(n = 0,1,\dots,N-1\) on a computer can require a substantial amount of working memory so, instead, we use only a small subset of snapshots spread over the entire time domain to ensure minimal biasing of growing/decaying modes, while keeping computation cost at bay.
+This equation can be converted to an algebraic linear system through the use of a tensor product of eigenmode and eigenvalue matrices~\citep{dias2024identifying}.
+Solving \eqref{eq:computing-b} for all \(n = 0,1,\dots,N-1\) on a computer can require a substantial amount of working memory so, instead, we use only a small subset of snapshots spread over the entire time domain to compute the sum to ensure minimal biasing of growing/decaying modes, while keeping computation cost at bay.